10 Things You Should Do While Movers are Moving

 Keep in mind that movers know what they are doing.

-They are professionals experienced moving stuff from point A to point B.
+They are professionals experienced with moving many different types of objects from point A to point B. They know how to delicately handle fragile things.

-3. Valuable Items Should be Kept in your Car
+3. Valuable Items Should be Kept in Your Car

-Just let your movers focus on the heavy lifting and take your jewelry or other items such as smaller electronics with you.
+Let your movers focus on the heavy lifting and take your jewelry or other items such as smaller electronics with you.

 4. Keep Kids and Pets Away from the Movers